All This Time (Sting song): Music video

 The music video depicts the wry, black humour of the song and is set aboard a cruise ship that constantly tilts from side to side.
-It features Melanie Griffith as a manicurist and Sting's wife Trudie Styler dressed as a French maid, and recreates the overcrowded stateroom scene from the Marx Brothers' 1935 film A Night at the Opera.
-As Sting's stateroom slowly fills with people, the two priests mentioned in the lyrics emerge from a bathtub, to the terror of a boy who is using it at the time, and the antics on the ship prompt a man on a dock to abandon his effort to drown himself and come aboard instead.
+It features Melanie Griffith as a manicurist and Sting's wife Trudie Styler dressed as a French maid and recreates the overcrowded stateroom scene from the Marx Brothers' 1935 film A Night at the Opera.
+As Sting's stateroom slowly fills with people, the two priests mentioned in the lyrics emerge from a bathtub, to the terror of a boy who is using it at the time and the antics on the ship prompt a man on a dock to abandon his effort to drown himself and come aboard instead.

 The last verse is punctuated by a vaudeville performer attempting to do a dance routine while the spotlight keeps moving away from him; he finally gets fed up and storms off the stage.
-At the end of the video, when the priests enter the room, Sting throws his luggage out of the stateroom's porthole, jumps after it, and sinks slowly into the ocean as a lifebuoy is thrown toward him.
+At the end of the video, when the priests enter the room, Sting throws his luggage out of the stateroom's porthole, jumps after it and sinks slowly into the ocean as a lifebuoy is thrown toward him.

 Performances

-"All This Time" opened the set on The Soul Cages tour.
-After this, the song was not performed again until 2000 during the Brand New Day tour.
+"All This Time" opened the set on The Soul Cages Tour.
+After this, the song was not performed again until 2000 during the Brand New Day Tour.
 The song lent its name to the ...All This Time live album which was recorded in September 2001 at Sting's villa in Tuscany.
+In March 2026, Sting performed the song as part of a live concert titled Sounds like Art he gave at the Rijksmuseum in Amsterdam.